shaih/cpp-lwevss/README.md

 + `dlproofs` - implementation of [Bulletproofs](https://crypto.stanford.edu/bulletproofs/)-like proofs, namespace DLPROOFS.
 Provides proofs for linear and quadratic constraints, as well as proving the norm-squared (mod P) of a vector.
 See `constraints.hpp` `pedersen.hpp` `bulletproof.hpp` in the includes directory.

-* `tools` - currently contains only tools related to Shamir secret sharingrx, namespace TOOLS.
+* `tools` - currently contains only tools related to Shamir secret sharing, namespace TOOLS.
 See `shamir.hpp` in the includes directory.

 + `regev` - implementation of Regev encryption and proofs related to it, namespace REGEVENC.
 See `regevEnc.hpp` and `regevProofs.hpp` in the includes directory.